Rethinking the Zigzag Flattening for Image Reading: Hilbert Flattening

 \subsection{Preliminaries}

-\paragraph{Space-Filling Curves} A continuous curve is called \textit{space-filling curve} if it can pass through every point of a closed square \citep{peano1890courbe}.
+\paragraph{Space-Filling Curves} A continuous curve is called \textit{space-filling curve} if it can pass through every point of a closed square \cite{peano1890courbe}.
+More precisely, a space-filling curve is a continuous mapping from a closed unit interval $I=[0,1]$ to a closed unit square $Q=[0,1]^2$ \cite{simmons1963introduction}.
+It is defined as follows: \begin{definition} A mapping $f$: $I\rightarrow E^n(n\geq 2)$ is continuous and $f(I)$ has positive Peano–Jordan measure, then $f(I)$ is called a space-filling curve, where $E^n$ denotes an n-dimensional Euclidean space. \end{definition} Hilbert curve \cite{hilbert1935stetige} is the first generic geometric program that allows to construct entire classes of space-filling curves.
+Compared to zigzag curves and Gray-encoded curves, Hilbert curves were the best at minimizing the number of clusters \cite{linear_clustering}.
 More precisely, as shown in Fig. \ref{Hilbert-and-Zigzag-curve}, a space-filling curve \citep{simmons1963introduction} is a continuous mapping from a closed unit interval $I=[0,1]$ to a closed unit square $[0,1]\times[0,1]$.
-The definitions and known theorems used in this paper mainly come from \cite{sagan2012space}, please refer to it for more details.
+The definitions and known theorems used in this paper mainly come from \cite{sagan2012space}.